jbcodeforce/order-producer-python/README.md

 ![](docs/order-producer-python.png)

+1. The application this repository is doing.
+This readme explains how to deploy it on Openshift.
+1. The order consumer runs locally on the developer machine, and is here to validate tests
+1. The Kafka deployment is IBM Cloud Event Stream service.

-The application exposes two APIs:
+The application (1) exposes two APIs:

 * GET /order to get an order by id
 * POST /order to create an order